-Over the last 6-months, Porphyria has come to mean a lot of things.
+Porphyria has come to mean a lot of things.
 I hold a piece of paper that tells me it is the reason my 7-year old son died.
 DNA testing tells me everyone in my family has it.
 When I speak with doctors, there is either confusion or questions.

-What I do know?
-It is a blood disease.
-It is quite rare.
-Most doctors have never seen a case in real life.
-Some remember learning about it in medical school.
-It makes us all nervous.
 Going forward we require a team of doctors for very basic things I’ve always taken for granted.
-I don’t like being the one responsible for ensuring the health and safety of my girls.
+I don’t like feeling like an expert when I’m talking to a doctor that isn’t.
+I can’t be the one responsible for ensuring the health and safety of my girls.
+It scares me.
 We all know how things went the first time.
-While I’m far more prepared this time, I wish I had doctors that seemed more confident.
-Instead it feels as if they look to me for information.

 Due to the similarity of symptoms from other common conditions, it typically goes undiagnosed or misdiagnosed.
 The possibility exists to have it and not know it.
 It can lie dormant for years and then all of a sudden become active.

 What brings it on?
 This is not always known.
 However, there is a laundry list of things that we must avoid for safety precautions.
-Things like many medications (even over the counter, common things), low calorie diets, infection, stress, alcohol, and even hormones and pregnancy.
+Things like many medications (even over the counter, common things), low calorie diets, infection, stress, alcohol, even hormones and pregnancy.

-Porphyria is more commonly active in women versus men because hormones play a role as a trigger.
+Porphyria is more commonly active in women versus men because estrogen plays a role as a trigger.
 What does this mean for my girls?
 When they reach puberty, they have a higher risk of being impacted.
-There is a risk for them to get pregnant and have children someday.
-It impacts their decision and path to motherhood.
+One day if they decide to have children, it impacts their decision and path to motherhood.
 They will not be able to take birth control pills as they are considered unsafe.

 How am I supposed to know the difference?
 According to Cameron’s autopsy report his brain showed signs of previous attacks.
+That baffles me.
 Nothing stands out as anything more than normal illness.
 We missed it then, why not now?
 Or in the future?